Environment viewed from the particle and slowdown for ballistic RWRE in low dimensions: Preliminaries

 and

+for every $n \in \N$. \end{lemma} \begin{remark} The bounds in \cite[Lemma 3.4]{berger2016local} are stated for $d \geq 4$ and have a different sub-exponential bound.
+By going over their proof and using Lemma \ref{lem: sub-slowdown}, we obtain Lemma~\ref{lem: exit-estimates}.
+For example, following their proof, we have

-for every $n \in \N$. \end{lemma} The next lemma estimates the probability the random walk deviates from its mean. \begin{lemma}[Lemma 2.16 of \cite{berger2016local}] Assume $P$ is uniformly elliptic, i.i.d. and satisfies condition $(T)$.
+We can now apply Lemma \ref{lem: sub-slowdown} to bound the second term on the right-hand-side. \end{remark} \begin{lemma}[{\cite[Lemma 2.16]{berger2016local}}] Assume $P$ is uniformly elliptic, i.i.d. and satisfies condition $(T)$.
 Then there exist constants $C,c>0$ such that

-for every $n \in \N$. \end{lemma} The following slowdown result was proven by Sznitman in \cite{sznitman2000slowdown}.
-While it is not sharp due to \eqref{eq: slowdown-lower}, it has the advantage of holding for $d \geq 2$ and suffices for our purposes. \begin{theorem}[Theorem 3.5 of \cite{sznitman2000slowdown}] Let $d \geq 2$.
-Assume $P$ is uniformly elliptic, i.i.d. and satisfies condition $(T)$.
-Then for any $\alpha < 1 + \frac{d-1}{3d}$, there exist constants $C,c>0$ such that

-for every $u>0$. \end{theorem} The next two lemmas provide annealed heat kernel bounds. \begin{lemma}[Lemma 2.14 of \cite{berger2016local}] Assume $P$ is uniformly elliptic, i.i.d. and satisfies condition $(T)$.
+for every $n \in \N$. \end{lemma} The next two lemmas provide us annealed heat kernel bounds. \begin{lemma} [{\cite[Lemma 2.14]{berger2016local}}] Assume $P$ is uniformly elliptic, i.i.d. and satisfies condition $(T)$.
 There exists a constant $C>0$ such that for all $n \in \N$, and $x,y,z,w \in \Z^d$ such that $\norm{x-y}_1= 1$ and $\norm{z-w}_1 =1$